xavier268/restheart-angular/README.md

 ## Building a docker image

-The docker image relies on the *xavier268/restheart image*.
-This parent image contains restheart and mongo.
-The config files must be in the *etc/* folder.
-You can add mongo init js scripts in the *mongoscripts/* folder.
+The docker image is built directly from centos:7.

-When the new image is built :
+When customizing, please note that :

 * the *dist/* folder is copied, as well as *etc/* and *mongoscripts/*
 * the *node_modules/* is **not** available to docker.
 Make sure you copy the relevant needed imports in the *dist/* folder, by modifying the *copy_modules.sh* utility file first.
 * the restheart server is serving both the application and the API from the **https** internal port 4443.
 Route to external port as needed, typically 443 for https access.
-It uses a self signed certificate, that requires browser to accept security exception.
+By default, it uses a self signed certificate, that requires browser to accept security exception.

 ## Testing